mathiaspettersen/CTFlearn_tasks/20 HyperStream Test #2.md

 **I love the smell of bacon in the morning!
 ABAAAABABAABBABBAABBAABAAAAAABAAAAAAAABAABBABABBAAAAABBABBABABBAABAABABABBAABBABBAABB**

+---

 In this task we are given a weird set of seemingly randowmized As and Bs.
 As this is a type of challenge I am familiar with, I recognize this as being a `Baconian cipher` which works by making each combination of As and Bs in pairs of 5 mean a letter.
+THe caption also says they love the smell of bacon, so I think we are on the right path.

 For example, the cipher can be divided into: `ABAAA ABABA ABBAB BAABB AABAA AAAAB AAAAA AAABA ABBAB ABBAA AAABB ABBAB ABBAA BAABA BABBA ABBAB BAABB`, and paired with the Baconian cipher shett below: